OpenEvalProject/evals/manuscripts/elife-85597/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/85597/elife-85597-fig7-v1.jpg)

 **Figure 7.:** HIF-1α protein is detected in placental lysates 12 hr following DMOG injection but not vehicle (A). mRNA expression of HIF-1 targets Hk2 and Slc2a1 is upregulated following DMOG injection (p=0.002 for DMOG vs vehicle, two-way ANOVA) (B).
 Gestational length is significantly shortened following DMOG injection versus vehicle (C–D).
 Each data point represents a biological replicate (in A and B, each measurement from an individual placenta collected from one of two pregnant dams).
 Data normalized to mean of vehicle group.
-See Figure 7—source data 1 for uncropped blots.Figure 7—source data 1.Figure 7.
+See Figure 7—source data 1 for uncropped blots.

 ## Discussion